Section 504/ADA Process

 - Distraction-reduced testing environment

-- The SSC has testing rooms equipped with HD Cameras for accommodated tests.
+- The Student Success Center/Library offers three testing rooms equipped with HD cameras for accommodated tests.

 - Enlarged material